Achille Lauro hijacking: Planning

 On the morning of Thursday, October 10, 1985, Oliver North had contacted Israeli Major General Uri Simhoni, the military attaché at the Israeli embassy in Washington.
 (Simhoni had been helpful in giving information that helped locate the Achille Lauro during the hijacking.)
 He relayed to North that the four hijackers were at the Almaza Air Base near Cairo.
 Later that morning American sources confirmed the information and added that the Egyptians were planning to transport the men out of the country at night, presumably to Tunis, aboard a commercial EgyptAir jet.
 James R. Stark realized that due to ongoing disputes that Egypt had with Libya and Chad that the plane would most likely fly over the Mediterranean sea which raised the option of intercepting it with U.S. Navy fighters.
 Stark recalled that during World War II, American fighters had acted on intelligence to intercept Japanese Admiral Isoroku Yamamoto and advocated a similar action (with a forced landing rather than shooting the aircraft down).
-Due to anticipated political problems the idea of forcing the plane to land in either Israel or Cyprus was dismissed.
-The NATO base at Sigonella, Italy, was chosen.
+Due to anticipated political problems, the idea of forcing the plane to land in either Israel or Cyprus was dismissed.
+The Italian air base in Sigonella, Italy, where the U.S. had long maintained a naval air station, was chosen.

 North and Stark passed the idea onto John Poindexter who agreed with it and called Robert McFarlane who was traveling with Reagan to run the idea past the President.
 Reagan, speaking with employees of Chicago's Sara Lee bakery, was informed of the option along with potential problems (such as finding the correct EgyptAir jet and possibly damaging relations with Egypt and Italy).

 A desire for successful assertive action against terrorism in the Reagan administration was further spurred by the memory of the political cost borne by President Jimmy Carter for a lack of the same (his inability to free American hostages seized by student demonstrators in Iran was held to have been a major factor in his failed 1980 reelection bid).
 Despite covert CIA searches, the Reagan administration had also been frustrated in its inability to find American hostages held in the Lebanon hostage crisis that had begun in 1982, nor had they had an opportunity for decisive action in the recent TWA hijacking.